aalimzhanov/SheepyTime/README.md

 # SheepyTime
 A draft of Sheepy Time game

-## DO NOT COMMIT ANYTHING TO THE MAIN BRANCH!!!
+## Do NOT commit anything to the main branch!!!

 ## Initial commit notes: